XRPLF/xrpl-dev-portal/websocket_api.md

 The response format for commandline methods is identical to JSON-RPC responses, because they use the same interface.

 ## Error Responses ##
 It is impossible to enumerate all the possible ways an error can occur.
-Some may occur in the transport layer (for example, loss of network connectivity), in which case the results will vary depending on what client you are using.
+Some may occur in the transport layer (for example, loss of network connectivity), in which case the results will vary depending on what client and transport you are using.
 However, if the `rippled` server successfully receives your request, it will try to respond in a standardized error format.

 Some example errors:
 <div class='multicode'>